Tour Operator Marketing Resources

 Full Refund - 48 Hours Guests can cancel and receive a full refund up to 48 hours before the tour start time.
 Balances flexibility and operational costs.
 Guests & Business Encourages bookings while providing reasonable notice time.
 Reduced risk for business, but may still result in some losses.
 A

 Full Refund - 72 Hours Guests can cancel and receive a full refund up to 72 hours before the tour start time.
 Protects the business more with a longer notice period.
-Business Lower risk of revenue loss, clear communication with guests.
+Business & Guests Lower risk of revenue loss, clear communication with guests.
 Less attractive to customers compared to 24 or 48-hour policies.
 B

 Partial Refund - 24 Hours Guests receive a 50% refund if they cancel within 24 hours of the tour start time.
 Compensates for partial loss while offering flexibility.
 Business Mitigates full revenue loss, provides customers some flexibility.
 May not be perceived positively by guests.
 B